 When you know who your customers are, you’ll be able to articulate your value proposition.
 That’s a statement of the benefit you provide and the problem you solve for your customer, and why you’re the best person to do so.

-Ideally, this’ll be a single sentence or short phrase that’ll guide the rest of your copy.
-Here’s a really simple fill-in-the-blank value proposition template by Steve Blank:
+Ideally, this will be a single sentence or short phrase that’ll guide the rest of your copy.
+Here’s a straightforward fill-in-the-blank value proposition template by Steve Blank:

 We help [X] to [Y] by [Z].

-If you filled it in for OptinMonster, you could get something like:
+If you fill it in for OptinMonster, you could get something like:

 We help marketers and business owners to build their email lists and boost sales by providing high-converting marketing campaign software.